xiaotuchen/MSML/projects/Fullstack_LLM_Finetuning_Q/pretrain/README.md

 The pretraining pipeline supports full fine-tuning on a curated dataset of approximately 1.6M tokens of Q programming language code.

+Domain-Adaptive Pretraining: Although our starting point was the Qwen-2.5 Instruct models, we define “pretraining” here as standard language modeling on raw Q-related data, using a next-token prediction objective, rather than instruction-style supervised fine-tuning.
+It has been shown this kind of pretraining can work well for new tasks [7].
+The goal: to imbue the model with as much Q syntax, idiom, and context as possible before later adaptation to our specific LeetCode benchmark. (note: train_pretrain.py and train_sft.py, both used trl.SFTTrainer).

 ## Data Setup

 1. **Download the Dataset**: